Efficient Computation of Voronoi Diagrams Using Point-in-Cell Tests: The Proposed Method

 At most one clipping is involved for each edge of the intersection, and all the clippings are contributed to the final result.
 This is a great advantage of our solution, since a part of the clippings in both DT-based and \textit{k}NN-based methods could be useless for generating such intersections.
+Furthermore, when clipping $\mathcal{P}$ with a bisector, a part of corner points of $\mathcal{P}$ are guaranteed to lie in the Voronoi cell $\Omega_i$.
+Thus, it is unnecessary to check whether these corner points belong to the half-space containing $\mathbf{v}_i$, which reduces computational effort.